FrancesCoronel/personal-website-v3/_posts/2015-07-25-fullstack-academy-week-6-review-week.md

     showcasing a bunch of web dev stuff I feel is relevant.
 I should probably update it soon. ![Fullstack Web Dev Tips and Tricks](https://i.imgur.com/hDbtU5A.png)
--   We go over what’s going to be in senior phase.
+-   We go over what's going to be in senior phase.
     -   Unfortunately, I think I will only be able to work with other college of code students on my final project, since we have 2 less weeks.
-I don’t know how I feel about this since I wanted to work with Yves, who isn’t in the summer of code program, since we have complementary skills (my strong suite is front-end, his is back-end).
+I don't know how I feel about this since I wanted to work with Yves, who isn't in the summer of code program, since we have complementary skills (my strong suite is front-end, his is back-end).
 Darn.